 For decades, information management professionals have struggled to make the business case for investing in innovations, new technologies and improved management processes.
 Have you imagined the day when you can achieve a different outcome and secure the investments needed to truly achieve effective information governance?
+Are you wondering what arguments are persuading some companies to make significant commitments to support this new direction?

 Here are three strategies that are proving effective at convincing senior management to invest in information governance management.